AgoraLab/agora-chat-uikit/android/get-started/quickstart.md

-With UIKit, you can easily implement messaging in one-to-one chats and chat groups.
+With UIKit, you can easily implement messaging in one-to-one chats and group chats.
 This page explains how do this for a one-to-one chat.

 ## Prerequisites